DoD-Platform-One/gitlab/chart/doc/advanced/geo/index.md

    --from-literal=geo-postgresql-password=gitlab_geo_user_password
 ```

-## Deploy chart as Geo Secondary
+## Deploy chart as Geo Secondary site

-_This section is performed on the Secondary Kubernetes cluster._
+_This section is performed on the Secondary site's Kubernetes cluster._

-To deploy this chart as a Geo Secondary, start [from this example configuration](https://gitlab.com/gitlab-org/charts/gitlab/tree/master/examples/geo/secondary.yaml).
+To deploy this chart as a Geo Secondary site, start [from this example configuration](https://gitlab.com/gitlab-org/charts/gitlab/tree/master/examples/geo/secondary.yaml).

 1. Create a `secondary.yaml` file based on the [example configuration](https://gitlab.com/gitlab-org/charts/gitlab/tree/master/examples/geo/secondary.yaml)
    and update the configuration to reflect the correct values: